hawaiichair23/Texterity/README.md

 **GPU pipeline** — The rendering layer is being moved toward a fully GPU-driven pipeline for high framerate animations at scale.

 **Video export** — Scripts can be layered and offset so animations will start at a specific point in a video.
 The overlay renders to a transparent WebM, which ffmpeg composites directly onto the source file.
-Drop in the video, set timecode and export.
-No After Effects expertise required.
+Drop in the video, set timecode and export for quick overlay without After Effects.

 ## Tech Stack